jsrutgers/project_gardens/README.md

 The definition of a boulevard garden for the purpose of the project was limited to deliberately planted gardens on city-owned property with more than one variety of plant.

-More detailed explanations, as well as steps to  can be found in the data cleaning notebook or on the website.
+**More detailed explanations, as well as steps to  can be found in the data cleaning notebook or on the website.**
----

 # Cleaning and Analysis: